derekharget/paste-backend/README.md

 ### Production

-- Set the "Access-Control-Allow-Origin" header to your application's domain
+- Set the "Access-Control-Allow-Origin" header to your application's domain, located in /app/Http/Middleware/CorsMiddleware.php

 - Configure your webserver like most laravel applications to send all requests to /public/index.php